 Audrey’s Network includes Bay Area bioscience professionals from all sectors who are working in broad array of functions in the industry.
-The group originated, first, with members sourced from Audrey’s UC Extension intensive courses in Bioscience Business and Marketing (now numbering over former 1,000 students), the Syntex Syva Alumni Association, the Bio2Device Group (now has about 1,000 members) and other industry professional groups and individuals with whom Audrey has worked.
+The group originated, first, with members sourced from Audrey’s UC Extension intensive courses in Bioscience Business and Marketing (now numbering over former 1,250 students), the Syntex Syva Alumni Association, the Bio2Device Group (now has over 1,000 members) and other industry professional groups and individuals with whom Audrey has worked.
 She began communicating with large numbers of individuals regularly via email—sending her comments on events, notices about jobs in business and marketing, advising about resources, market research and reports available on the Internet and providing information on industry meetings.
 Eventually, others began to refer to being in Audrey’s network and that stuck.

 Over the past five years, the values of the network evolved from Audrey’s interactions with the members in and outside the classroom.
 They include: